tiberiuichim/presentations/volto-slots/slides.md

 <!-- _class: lead invert -->

 <!--
-Now, I'm not gonna defend one website design over another.
-As much as I like to get myself involved in everything, I have to admit I'm not a designer.
-I'm actually a backend developer who invaded the frontend domain.

-Back in 2003-2004 when I've started working with Zope and Plone, I was working with my wife for an NGO and in those days, Plone was almost the final face of our websites.
+Back in 2003 when I've started with Zope and Plone, I was working with my wife for an NGO and in those days, Plone was almost the final face of our websites.
 You could just take default Plone, tweak the styling, add a logo, add a few specific portlets, like newsletter signup, news, whatever and call it